snowplow/snowplowanalytics.com/_posts/2020-03-10-how-do-you-structure-your-data-team/index.md

 ## How Snowplow helps data teams (of all shapes and sizes)

 Whether you already have a thriving data function or you’re looking to expand your data team, here’s how Snowplow can help you power your data journey to success.

+* **Unified data collection:** Snowplow enables you to unify your data collection strategy and establish a shared tracking methodology across the business.
+* **Data quality you can trust**: With complete, accurate data from Snowplow, your data team has access to high-quality data they can rely on.
+* **Empowered data consumers:** Snowplow helps you to empower your data consumers such as analysts and data scientists with clean, well-structured data that’s ready for use.
+* **Freedom and flexibility:** Snowplow gives you complete freedom to collect and model your data on your terms, with no vendor lock-in or prescribed rules.
+That means you can manage your data delivery in a way that makes the most sense for your business.